What is an Xlink

 Once the Xlinks are setup, let's inspect /server/zlib:

-At this point, if you edit the wXlink /server/zlib you'll see the rule has been modified and it is now as follows:
+At this point, if you edit the wXlink /server/zlib, you'll see the rule has been modified, and it is

-The rule now directly applies to the branch association so it is not considered anymore as a traveling rule (or defined by user).
+The rule now applies to the branch association, so it is no longer considered as a traveling rule

-This is a complex scenario and understanding how it works helps to get a deeper understanding of Xlink branch expansion rules.
+This is a complex scenario, and understanding how it works helps to understand Xlink branch

 Then the developer creates main/task001@erp and makes a change inside wXlink.

 Merging a branch also affects the auto-expanded branches in the wXlinked repositories.
-The merge operation is done on the top-level repository (the repository to which the workspace is pointing to).
-It will then evaluate any new versions of wXlinks that have been created and consider the changes in the linked repositories in the merge process as well.
+The merge operation is done on the top-level repository (the repository to which the workspace is pointing).
+It will then evaluate any new versions of wXlinks that have been created and consider the changes in the linked repositories in the merge process.

-In this sample scenario, we have the same 2 repositories we used in previous sections: ProjectX and MyLibrary.
+In this sample scenario, we have the same 2 repositories used in previous sections: ProjectX and MyLibrary.
 ProjectX is the top-level repository and contains a wXlink component1 pointing to MyLibrary.
-In ProjectX we have created two child branches: task0127 and task0243.
+In ProjectX, we have created two child branches: task0127 and task0243.

 We then made changes in the file events.h, located in the Xlinked MyLibrary repository in both branches.
 This, indeed, expanded branches task0127 and task0243 to the MyLibrary repository:

-Now, what happens when you try to merge from branch task0127 to branch task0243, as depicted in the figure below?
+Now, what happens when you merge from branch task0127 to branch task0243, as depicted in the figure below?